linker3000/MeshBop/README.md

 <div align="center">
 <img src="images/serial-config-meshtastic.png" alt="Serial config" width="400">
+ <P></P>
 </div>

 Unless arranged differently by the setup, the Pi and Seeed boards still need their own, separate USB power supplies.

+### Importing the REDTastic package into Node-RED
+1. Download the REDTastic *.json package from this repo.
+2. Open the Burger Menu in Node-RED (top right) and select Import.
+3. Choose *select a file to import*.
+4. Select the downloaded .json file.
+5. Click *Import*.
+6. Click Deploy.

+#### Global Config Error
+If you receive the message: *The workspace contains some unknown node types: global-config*, try the following:
+1. Click Deploy.
+2. Click Search for unknown nodes.
+3. Select the global-config node – notice that it is displayed with a flashing border in a list on the right side of the screen.
+4. Double-click the node with the flashing border.
+5. Select Delete.
+6. Select Deploy.
+The deploy should now work and it’s time to start configuring your flows.

 ### Async ports
 How to enable the serial module (async port) and set TEXTMSG mode on set a meshtastic node